Haisla people: Language

 The Haisla language is spoken by the descendants of the Gitamaat and Kitlope bands from the Kitimat area of the northern coast of British Columbia.
 It is a Northern Wakashan language spoken by several hundred people, and is geographically the northernmost Wakashan language.
 Its nearest Wakashan neighbour is Oowekyala.
 Haisla is related to the other North Wakashan languages of Wuikyala, Heiltsuk, and Kwak'wala.
 It consists of two dialects, sometimes defined as sublanguages: Kitamaat and Kitlope (also known as X̣enaksialak’ala).
 Haisla names are written in a phonemic alphabet that allows the language's sounds to be distinguished from that of other indigenous people.
 Several scientific alphabets have been used for writing Haisla, and a transcription system devised by Emmon Bach is used to be able to read the Haisla inscriptions.

+Recent efforts to revitalize the Haisla language have focused on expanding community-based instruction and increasing access to digital learning resources.
+Among these efforts are the Haisla Nation Culture and Heritage Department oversees language programming that provides instruction for community members across multiple age groups, including early childhood learners, school-aged students, adults, and elders.
+The department also organizes cultural education programs, workshops, and seasonal culture camps that incorporate language learning alongside traditional practices, oral storytelling, and cultural teachings.

+Digital preservation initiatives have expanded access to Haisla language materials through online platforms.
+The Haisla language is featured on platforms like FirstVoices, a digital archive created to support Indigenous language preservation in Canada.
+The Haisla archive includes vocabulary databases, recorded pronunciations, songs, stories, and phrase collections designed to support both classroom instruction and independent language learning.
+FirstVoices has developed mobile dictionary applications and keyboard tools intended to improve accessibility for new speakers and community members living outside Kitamaat Village.

+In 2020, Haisla Nation partnered with the First Nations Education Foundation on a language documentation project intended to record approximately 10,000 Haisla words with the assistance of fluent elders.
+Organizers stated that the project was developed in response to declining numbers of fluent speakers and was intended to support future curriculum development, pronunciation preservation, and long-term language documentation efforts.